 String(byte[] bytes, int offset, int length)

-The constructor String(byte[] bytes, int offset, int length) creates a new string and initialize the string with sequence of characters starting from a position in bytes array specified by “offset”, and considering the “length” number of bytes from the offset.
+The constructor String(byte[] bytes, int offset, int length) creates a new string from a portion of the byte array.
+The offset is the starting byte index, and length is the number of bytes to decode.

 Example : An example program to demonstrate String(byte[] bytes, int offset, int length) constructor.